 A formal diversity policy has been adopted by the Board that outlines the Group's commitment to diversity in the workplace and the provision of a work environment that is free from discrimination and promotes equal opportunity for all.
 Ingenia promotes an inclusive workplace where employee differences in areas like gender, age, culture, disability and lifestyle choice are valued.
 The unique skills, perspectives and experience the Group's employees bring, encourage creativity and innovation in thought and better represent Ingenia's diverse customer base, ultimately driving improved business performance.

 The policy includes the following specific gender diversity targets:

-Board: 30% female; and
+• Board: 30% of each gender; and

-Executive Committee: 30% female.
+Executive Committee: 30% of each gender.

 As at the date of this report, both of these gender diversity targets have been met.